Storage/Computer Rack

 These were the standard 600x400mm footprint kind, in various heights.

-I came up with a simple arrangement (using Inkscape!) that would fit as many as possible in my available space.
+I devised a simple arrangement (using Inkscape!) to fit as many as possible in my available space.

 Computer stuff